Liss Fenwick

 Liss is a visual artist from Larrakia country, living in Naarm/Melbourne.
 Their lens-based practice explores place and the transformation of problematic euro- and human-centred hierarchies in the so-called ‘Northern Territory’.
 Drawing on their upbringing in rural NT, Liss engages with the contested northern ‘frontier’.
 Their recent exhibitions include Humpty Doom (2023), BACK OUT (2022), Natural History of Destruction (2021).
 They were awarded the Fineman New Photography Award in 2021, and the Macquarie Group Emerging Artist Prize in 2018, and are currently working on a PhD at RMIT University.
 Their debut photobook, Humpty Doom was published by Wellington’s Bad News Books in 2023 and is shortlisted for the Paris Photo-Aperture Foundation PhotoBook Awards: First Photobook Prize.

 Liss will be presenting and co-leading a workshop at Photobook/NZ 2024.
-Follow her on Insta @liss_wick
+Follow them on Insta @liss_wick

 About Humpty Doom: